redis/redis-doc/topics/cluster-spec.md

 Nodes can be software reset (without restarting them) in order to be reused in a different role or in a different cluster.
-This is useful in normal operations, in testing, and in clould environments where a given node can be reprovisioned to join a different set of nodes to enlarge or create a new cluster.
+This is useful in normal operations, in testing, and in cloud environments where a given node can be reprovisioned to join a different set of nodes to enlarge or create a new cluster.